ExxaVerse/NearLinker/docs/security.md

 In case the integration server runs on a server somewhere, it would have its own SSL certificate as a normal server.

-In case the integration server runs on the same computer as the game, the game installer would generate the SSL certificate and its private key, install the game in user space including the SSL certificate, install the integration server in admin space including the corresponding private key.
+In case the integration server runs on the same computer as the game, the game installer would generate the SSL certificate and its private key, install the game in user space including the client SSL certificate, install the integration server in admin space including the server SSL certificate.

+Pen tester should check that the game client accepts the integration server certificate only if it is valid.
+See `badssl.com` for failure cases to check.